-Annual Report For the year ended 30 September 2014
+Annual Report For the year ended 30 September 2013

 Annual Report 1

 Statement of Comprehensive Income 2

 Statement of Changes in Equity 2

 Balance Sheet 3

-Cash Flow Statement 2
+Cash Flow Statement 4

 Notes to the Financial Statements 5

-Independent Auditor's Report 11
+Independent Auditor's Report 12

-ANZ New Zealand (Int'l) Limited (the Company) is incorporated in New Zealand under the Companies Act 1993.
-Its registered office is, Ground Floor, ANZ Centre, 23-29 Albert Street, Auckland, 1010, New Zealand.
-The ultimate parent company is Australia and New Zealand Banking Group Limited (the Ultimate Parent).
+ANZ New Zealand (Int'l) Limited ("the Company") is incorporated in New Zealand under the Companies Act 1993.
+Its registered office is, from 22 November 2013, Ground Floor, ANZ Centre, 23-29 Albert Street, Auckland, 1010, New Zealand.
+The ultimate parent company is Australia and New Zealand Banking Group Limited ("the Ultimate Parent").
+The Company changed its name from ANZ National (Int'l) Limited on 29 October 2012.